Health and Safety on Campus

 Rapid testing

-SAIT is supplying home rapid antigen test kits.
-Employees and students are invited to pick up a package of five tests every 14 days while supplies last.
+SAIT continues to provide rapid antigen test kits for those requesting them.
+Employees and students are invited to pick up a box as required and while supplies last.
 You will be asked to show a form of valid SAIT identification for tracking purposes.
 Please contact HSE.Services@sait.ca for more information.
 Rapid test kits and masks are available at:

 COVID-19 hygiene